aafulei/cppp5e/09-sequential-containers/README.md

 ### Exercise 9.18

-> Write a program to read a sequence of strings from the standard input into a deque.
-Use iterators to write a loop to print the elements in the deque.
+> Write a program to read a sequence of strings from the standard input into a `deque`.
+Use iterators to write a loop to print the elements in the `deque`.

 **Answer:**